efmomoh/efmomoh/README.md

 - 📫 How to reach me **efmomoh25@gmail.com**

-- ⚡ Fun fact **I think I am jovious and my hobbies are computer enthusiast (coding), music, and hangouts on weekends with family.**
+- ⚡ Fun fact **I think I am jovial and my hobbies are computer enthusiasts (coding), music, and hangouts on weekends with family and friends.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">